-Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 23 years (longest amortization ladder) Asset Valuation Method 10 Year smoothed market; 12% soft corridor Inflation 2.5% Salary Increases 3.50% to 11.5% including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.
+Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 22 years (longest amortization ladder) Asset Valuation Method 10 Year smoothed market; 12% soft corridor Inflation 2.5% Salary Increases 3.50% to 11.5% including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.
 Last updated for the 2019 valuation pursuant to an experience study of the period 2014 - 2018 Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
 The rates are projected on a fully generational basis with scale UMP.
 Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
 The rates are projected on a fully generational basis with scale UMP.
 Other Information 1.
-Increased Member contribution rate from 6% to 7%.
-2. Removed statutory max.
+There were no benefit changes during the year.